How can we help you?

 The “Carpet” plot provides a visual overview of the irradiance data during the whole period of analysis.
 It uses date and time of the day as coordinates and color-code irradiance values.
 See more in What is carpet plot.

-Use this plot to visually inspect your data for irregularities.
+Use this plot to quickly identify irregular patterns, such as gaps, shifts, or anomalies in the data.
 See more in How to read and understand Carper plot.

 Time Zone Check